Cheese in the Trap (film)

-Cheese in the Trap (Korean: 치즈 인 더 트랩) is a 2018 South Korean romantic drama film starring Park Hae-jin, Oh Yeon-seo and Park Ki-woong, based on the Korean webtoon of the same name.
+Cheese in the Trap (Korean: 치즈 인 더 트랩) is a 2018 South Korean romantic comedy-drama film starring Park Hae-jin and Oh Yeon-seo, based on the Korean webtoon of the same name.
 It was released on March 14, 2018.

 Plot

 Hong Seol (Oh Yeon-seo) is an ordinary university student.
 She is busy working part-time jobs to pay for her tuition fee and living expenses.
 Yoo Jung (Park Hae-Jin) is her senior at the same university.
 He seems perfect.
 He comes from a wealthy family, he is kind and handsome, but Hong Seol does not feel comfortable with Yoo Jung.
 Suddenly, Yoo Jung comes and talks to her.
 He wants to go out on a date and they begin an awkward relationship.